tiskw/yadopt/README.md

 ### Restore arguments from JSON file

-YadOpt has a function to save parsed argument instances as a JSON file, and to restore the argument instances from the JSON files.
-These functions probably be useful when recalling the same arguments that previously executed, for example, in machine learning code.
+YadOpt has a function to save parsed argument instances as a JSON file and to restore the argument instances from the JSON files.
+These functions are probably useful when recalling the same arguments that were previously executed, for example, in machine learning code.

 ```python
 # At first, create a parsed arguments (i.e. YadOptArgs instance).